mrecos/SAA_R_Demo_2016/README.md

     * About me
     * Seminar Goals
     * Learning Resources
-2. Introduction to R
-    * Brief Demo
-    * Some truths about working in R
-    * Uses across science and technology
+    * Sneak Peek into RStudio
-3. R in Archaeology
+2. R in Archaeology
     * Explore existing applications of R in our field
     * Motivating examples
     * Questions...
-4. Reproducible Research
+3. Reproducible Research
     * What is it?
     * Why should I do it?
     * How do I practice reproducibility?
-5. Getting Started with R
-    * Installing (will not be done live)
-    * RStudio IDE - (Quick Demo)
-    * R package environment
-6. The basics of R - Getting your feet wet
+4. The Very Basics of R
-    * Syntax - [Link to markdown][r_basic_concepts]
-    * Data structures  - [Link to markdown][r_working_with_data]
+    * What is R?
-    * Importing data - [link to markdown][r_basic_data_import]
+    * Approaches to working with data
-    * Plotting (base R)
+    * Tidyverse - a more intuitive approach
-7. Quick Break at half-time
+5. Quick Break at half-time
-8. Introduction to Examples
-    * Motivation
-    * Scope of examples
-9. Data Entry and Preparation
-    * Data Input
-    * Viewing Data
-    * Data manipulation
-    * Example - Field Data Processing
+6. Example - Data Analysis and Modeling
-10. Data Analysis
     * Exploratory Data Analysis (EDA)
-    * Modeling
+    * Statistical Modeling
-    * Example - TBD
+    * Example - Dart Points and Roman Glass
-11. Data Visualization
+7. Example - Data Visualization
     * planning data visualizations
     * Plotting in ggplot2
     * Example - Pueblo Migration
-12. Reporting and Reproducibility
+8. Example - Reporting and Reproducibility
     * Documentation with knitr
     * Example - Bornholm grave ornamentation CA
+9. Closing Thoughts and Questions.